Who Is Jaime Herrera Beutler? Republican Suggests That Donald Trump Sided With Mob During Capitol Attack

 Unlike many of her GOP colleagues, Herrera Beutler has not been shy about rebuking Trump in the past.
 As The Inquisitr reported, she was one of a number of GOP members who spoke out after he made a crude dig at the deceased Rep. John Dingell.

-Trump spoke at a rally in Michigan in 2019, the same day as the formal vote on the first two impeachment articles that he faced for efforts to pressure Ukraine into digging up dirt on Joe Biden.
-During the event, he recounted a conversation with the late representative’s wife, Rep. Debbie Dingell, and insinuated that her husband was subject to eternal damnation.
+Trump spoke at a rally in Michigan in 2019 the same day as the formal vote on the first two impeachment articles he faced for efforts to pressure Ukraine into digging up dirt on Joe Biden.
+During the event, he recounted a conversation with the late representative’s wife, Rep. Debbie Dingell, and insinuated that her deceased husband was subject to eternal damnation.

 “She calls me up.
 ‘It’s the nicest thing that’s ever happened.
 Thank you so much.
 John should be so thrilled.
 He’s looking down.
-He’d be so thrilled,’ ” he said. “‘Thank you so much, sir.’
+He’d be so thrilled,'” he said. “‘Thank you so much, sir.’
 I said, ‘That’s OK, don’t worry about it.’
 Maybe he’s looking up.
 I don’t know.”

-Herrera Beutler was one of those who spoke out, calling his comments inappropriate.

-Last month, Herrera Beutler was one of 10 Republicans who voted to impeach.
+Herrera Beutler called his comments inappropriate.
+Last month, she was also one of 10 Republicans who voted to impeach the former president.